MarcosMJD/ml-fish-weight-predition/README.md

 **jupyter notebook**
 Start jupyter notebook with
 `jupyter notebook`

 Go the browser and open `./development/notebook.ipynb`
 Run all cells check the EDA, tranning of models, model evaluation and model selection.

 **Trainning script**
 In the development directory, execute the trainning script:
 `python train.py`
-The model will be saved into the model directory.
+The best model with best parameters will be saved into the model directory.

 ### Prediction service
 The script predict.py will be used to receive the features and make the prediction.
 Flask is used as the application server.
 Waitress is used as the WSGI.
 In Linux or MacOS, gunicorn may be used as well.

 **Local test**
 Under production directory, start the server with:
 `waitress-serve predict:app`
-You can test the service with the following script, running on another shell (do not forget to pipenv shell) `python local_test.py`
+You can test the service with the script (local_test.py), running on another shell.
+Execute the test script in a new shell:
+`conda activate py39`
+`pipenv shell`
+`cd ./production`
+`python local_test.py`
 The prediction shall be:
 Predicted weight = 331.0716247558594
 rmse = 8.928375244140625

 ### Build
 The model and prediction script will be containerized.

 Go to the root directory of the project
 `docker build --tag ml-fish-weight-prediction:latest .`

 Note about Dockerfile
 entrypoint = start.sh.
 This script will change the directory to ./production.
 This is needed to allow production.py to find the model in the right directory.
 WARNING!
 Is you edit start.sh in Windows, change CRLF to LF.

 **Local test**
 Run the container:
 `docker run --rm -p 8080:8080 ml-fish-weight-prediction:latest`
 Execute the test script in a new shell:

 `conda activate py39`